yichatani/UR_Grasp_Driver/README.md

 # Portable UR_Grasp_Driver

 The workspace is a nearly complete robot arm control system based on vision.
-It contains packages not only like Moveit, and RTDE, but also contains some self-built framework to better handle ros2.
+It contains packages like Moveit and RTDE and some self-built frameworks to better handle ros2.

 It is built under Ros2 humble.

 Hopefully, it can help to build a workspace faster, rather than build from the beginning every time.

-The following is some commands you need.
+The following are some commands you need.

 ### Compile the workspace